marcomq/nimview/README.md

 ### Difference to Eel and Neel
 There are some cool similar frameworks: The very popular framework "eel" (https://github.com/ChrisKnott/Eel) for python and its little brother neel (https://github.com/Niminem/Neel) for nim
 There are 2 major differences:
-- Both eel and neel make it easy to call back-end-server side functions from Javascript and also call exposed Javascript from back-end.
+- Both eel and neel make it easy to call back-end side functions from Javascript and also call exposed Javascript from back-end.
 This is not any goal here with Nimview.
   Nimview will just make it easy to trigger back-end routes from Javascript but will not expose Javascript functions to the back-end side.
   If you want to do so, you need to parse the back-end’s response and call the function with this data.
-This makes it possible to use multiple HTML / JS user interfaces for the same server code without worrying about javascript functions.
+This makes it possible to use multiple HTML / JS user interfaces for the same back-end code without worrying about javascript functions.
 - With Nimview, you also don't need a webserver running that might take requests from any other user on localhost.
 This improves security and makes it possible to run multiple applications without having port conflicts.

 ### Difference to Flask